diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### 3.2.
 Testing Strategy and Error Patterns

-**What you can do:** Document common error scenarios, testing patterns, and expected behaviors to help Copilot suggest robust code that handles edge cases appropriately.
+**What we can do:** Document common error scenarios, testing patterns, and expected behaviors to help Copilot suggest robust code that handles edge cases appropriately.

 **Why this improves Copilot understanding:** Testing documentation and error patterns help Copilot understand expected behavior and common failure scenarios.
 This knowledge is crucial for suggesting robust code that handles edge cases and follows established testing patterns in your project.